ranga-siriwardena/BFF/README.md

 - [Observability](#observability)

 ## What you’ll build
-To understand how BFF works lets take a real world use case of online health care management system.
+Let’s take a real world use case of online healthcare management system to understand how BFF works.
 A health care provider have a Desktop Application and a Mobile Application for their users to have better online experience.
 Once the user login to the Desktop application the home page information shown in Desktop application and Mobile application may vary.
 Specially the resource limitations in mobile device such as screen size, battery life and data usage cause the mobile application to show minimal viable information to the end user.
+Same time the Desktop counterpart can afford more information and do multiple network calls to get required data in place.
 So the design of the application is suppose to have two different BFFs to support each user experience.
-Following is the design of the BFF, here the BFF is not implementing anything new, instead it consumes existing downstream services and act as a shim to translate the required information for each user experience.
-Following diagram demonstrates the use case with two BFF models.
+Here the BFF layer consumes existing downstream services and act as a shim to translate the required information for each user experience.
+Following diagram demonstrates the use case with two BFF services.

 ![BFF Design](https://user-images.githubusercontent.com/8995220/43428119-81a10502-9411-11e8-8e24-4d32e0aebd12.jpeg)

 In this use case we have two applications called Desktop Application and Mobile Application.
 For each application there is specific backend service (BFF) called Desktop BFF and Mobile BFF respectively.
-These BFFs consumes set of downstream services called Appointment Management Service, Medical Record Service, Notification Management Service and Message Management Service.
-For the purpose of the demonstration Ballerina is used to build both BFF layer and downstream service layer.
+These BFFs consumes set of downstream services called Appointment Management Service, Medical Record Management Service, Notification Management Service and Message Management Service.
+For the purpose of the demonstration, Ballerina is used to build both BFF layer and downstream service layer.

 ## Prerequisites